rocky-linux/documentation/docs/guides/security/openvpn.md

 sudo vim /etc/openvpn/client.conf`
 ```

-Map the filepaths of the necessary certificates and keys to the client configuration file.
-You can do this by copy and pasting the below text onto lines 88-90 of the sample file:
+Map the file paths of the necessary certificates and keys to the client configuration file.
+You can do this by copy and pasting these text lines onto lines 88-90 of the sample file:

 ```bash
 ca /etc/openvpn/pki/ca.crt